SoniKast/Edge2003/INSTALLATION.md

 After installation, right click on the tabs toolbar and press "Customize Toolbar".
 Here is a guide to help you:
 NO IMAGE YET
 **Make sure to enable Title Bar**

-**Want to configure the branding and other minor tweaks?
-Go to the [Extras](https://github.com/NWinXP/Aerofox/blob/main/extras.md) page to read more.**